jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 deis-workflow-manager-2210821749-bqmya   1/1       Running   0          6m
 ```

-At this point, we have DEIS Workflow running on Azure.
+At this point, we have Deis Workflow running on Azure.

 # Next Steps